WanlinYang/Self-Driving-Car-2/Unscented-Kalman-Filter-Project/README.md

 ## Models

 The motion model is Constant Turn Rate and Velocity Magnitude (CTRV) Model.
 The first prediction step is made by applying sigma points over the nonlinear model.
-In the second update step, I used Kalman Filter based on linear model for lidar, and Unscented Kalman Filter based on CTRV model for radar.
+In the second update step, lidar data is updated by Kalman Filter (linear), and radar data by Unscented Kalman Filter (nonlinear).

 ## Running Results in Simulator